CW3E/StreamflowDashboard/README.md

 The 'About' tab on the app details how the data is collected.

 # Sample Data
+All data is taken from Skyriver.
 Sample data is available in this repository, organized as it would be in Skyriver.

-The app is still a work in progress.
+Please note that the app is still a work in progress.